OICR/softeng-blog/_posts/kevin_hartmann/2018-03-19-Drops-of-Jupyter.md

   - *Dockerfile.JupyterHub-core*: This Dockerfile builds our base image, which contains the base JupyterHub installation, oauthenticator, and Dockerspawner.
   - *Dockerfile.custom*: This Dockerfile is based upon JupyterHub-core, but isolates our customizations from the base system.
 Because Docker caches previously built images, re-building this image is fast and easy.
   - *JupyterHub_config.py*: One of the reasons that some people find JupyterHub difficult to install is because JupyterHub's configuration file is actually a Python script.
 This is great for people who know Python; but less great for people who don't.
 I customized our JupyterHub configuration script so that if an environment variable called DEV_MODE is set, JupyterHub will run a dummy authenticator that always succeeds, instead of the normal Oauth and DACO authentication steps.
-  - *secrets*: This directory is where Ansible places a copy of the SSL certifications created by certbot.
+  - *secrets*: This directory is where ansible places a copy of the SSL certifications created by certbot.
 If we're running in DEV_MODE, this directory can be empty.
   - *auth_daco*: A directory that holds our python code for our DACO authentication, we have one more directory
   - *environment*: Environment variables used to configure JupyterHub
-  - *oath.env*: An environment variable configuration file containing our OAuth secret keys.
-Ansible will set this up for us when we deploy a real run; if we're running in DEV_MODE, this file can be empty.
+  - *oath.env*: An environment variable configuration file containing our OAuth secret keys. ansible will set this up for us when we deploy a real run; if we're running in DEV_MODE, this file can be empty.
   - *www_custom*: The directory which stores our changes to the base JupyterHub web page look and feel.
 Our Docker image copies this code in, over-writing existing data files in the **JupyterHub** python module
   - *dshell*:  A command which gives you a root shell inside the running JupyterHub Docker container, so that you can make modifications to the server look and feel at run-time, and see the changes immediately, and decide which ones to keep.
 To make this process easier, we also mount a local directory called "share", so that we can copy web related files to/from the JupyterHub container, so it's relatively easy to make changes to the look and feel of the JupyterHub container.